-It has taken a lot of dedication to stay up to date and not get behind on the blogs and videos and in all honesty there hasn’t been many times in the last 6 months where I’ve had a huge backlog to do.
+It has taken a lot of dedication to stay up to date and not get behind on the blogs and videos and in all honesty, there haven’t been many times in the last 6 months where I’ve had a huge backlog to do.
 (Although that doesn’t mean I don’t have a long list of things to do!)

 I know it may seem easy, surely you all have the time in the world to blog when you travel?